AndreaOmodeo/ntvao/README.md

     * The emulator runs about 20% faster on Linux and MacOS because the Gnu C++ compiler generates more efficient code than the Microsoft compiler.
 (But you can build with the Gnu compiler on Windows to get the performance there too.)
+    * with Visual Studio 2022, the emulator can be compiled with cl.exe ntvao.cxx mos6502.cxx /I. /DNDEBUG user32.lib
+        (no Watcom conditional compiles, the resulting exe must be launched in Windows XP compatibility mode for better results)

 Usage: